 - The first stage is that of persuasion through reason.

 - The second stage is characterized by persuasion through suffering.
-The satyagrahi, at this stage, dramatizes the issues at stake by willingly undergoing self-suffering instead of inflicting suffering on the opponent as a test for the truth element in his cause.
+The satyagraha, at this stage, dramatizes the issues at stake by willingly undergoing self-suffering instead of inflicting suffering on the opponent as a test for the truth element in his cause.

 According to Gandhi, “Satyagraha is literally holding on to Truth, and it means therefore Truth-force.”
 Truth, for Gandhi,

 was God.
-Gandhi defined his personal goal as to “seeing God face to face.”
+Gandhi defined his personal goal as “seeing God face to face.”
 Gandhi, in his experiments with satyagraha, both in South Africa and in India, became more and more aware of the relative character of truth as an operative principle.
 The relative character of truth became evident to Gandhi as each time the social and political problems he took up for reform differed.
 In this respect, satyagraha is not a dogma.
 It is neither static nor substantial.
 For Gandhi, holding on to truth in satyagraha is a dynamic concept and satyagraha is a technique of action.

-In satyagraha, self-suffering is willingly accepted by the satyagrahi himself with the specific intention of the moral persuasion of the enemy.
+In satyagraha, self-suffering is willingly accepted by the satyagraha himself with the specific intention of the moral persuasion of the enemy.
 Self-suffering is neither an inability to win over the opponent through violence nor a meek submission to the will of the evil-doer.
 It is a fight against an evil system and a tyrant with one’s soul force.
 In other words, self-suffering is the way of the strong.
 Gandhi says, “Non-violence cannot be taught to a person who fears to die and has no power of resistance.”

 Emphasizing on the inseparableness of truth and nonviolence in satyagraha, Gandhi considers truth and nonviolence (love) as the two sides of the same coin.
 Ahimsa and Truth are so intertwined that it is practically impossible to disentangle and separate them.